cirruselli/Data-Centric-Development-Milestone-Project/README.md

     offsprings each stallion has i represented.

 - ### Wireframe
-    The wireframe is included as pdf files in the project itself (in a separate directory called wireframes).
+    The wireframes is included as pdf files in the project itself (in a separate directory called wireframes).

 ## Features

 - ### Existing Features
     - Homepage - allows users to follow statistics for the stallions
-    - Stallion pages - information about each of the four stallions
+    - Stallion pages (Balegro, Sunrise, Offset, Dimma) - information about each of the four stallions
     - Offspring A-I page - presents all offsprings.
 Has a search-function.
 Edit and delete button for each offspring the user has added.
     - Add offspring page - users can add offsprings by filling out the form.
 Option "Father" has a dropdown list to eliminate misspelling or adding of another stallion.
     - Register - click here to register to the page.